 Reset your API Token

-NOTE: Doing this will require you to update all of your Streamlabs Widget URL's
+NOTE: Doing this will require you to update all of your Streamlabs Widget URLs in all of your sources

-- Remove all Streamlabs Widgets from your streaming software.
+- Remove all Streamlabs Widgets (or browser sources) from your streaming software.

 - Go into your API Settings: CLICK HERE

 - Once in your API Settings, click on the API Tokens Tab.

 - Then click the Refresh Button (you will need to confirm the popup in the top left corner)

 - Re-add your new widget links back into your streaming software.